-The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
-Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities.
+The National Park Service (NPS) works servicewide with federal, state, and local public health authorities closely monitoring the COVID-19 pandemic.
+We operate on a park-by-park basis based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities.
 Please follow local area health orders.
 Avoid crowding and high-risk outdoor activities.

-The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
+The CDC offers guidance for people recreating in parks and open spaces to prevent the spread of infectious diseases.
 We highly recommended following these guidelines.
-We continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.
+We continue to monitor all park functions to ensure visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.